 Using Roads

-As Katanning is a large rural and farming community, motorists in the Great Southern should be aware of increased heavy freight traffic and towed farm equipment on local roads.
+Katanning is a large rural and farming community, and road users should be aware of increased heavy freight traffic and towed farm equipment on local roads during peak farming periods.

 Farmers are encouraged to check the updated Guide to the Movement of Towed Agricultural Implements in Western Australia or ring the Department of Transport on 13 11 56 for guidance on their responsibilities.